 We are all still dreaming about traveling again...
-The good news is that Central Asia and Caucasus governments have created policies to take care of your health when countries open their borders to international visitors again.
-Combined with intel from our local travel colleagues and guides, we’re creating plans to keep our travelers safe and healthy as we plan for the future.
+The good news is that Central Asia and Caucasus governments have created policies to take care of your health when countries open their borders to international visitors again...
+Uzbekistan, Kyrgyzstan, Georgia and Armenia are welcoming visitors now from selected countries with negative PCR tests (within 72 hours of departure).
+Travelers will be re-tested on arrival and provided with testing documents for return to their home country.
+Our colleagues and guides keep up-to-date with information on local health clinics, available testing procedures and health care providers.

-Hotels and our Silk Road Treasure Tours team throughout the Caucasus are complying with international measures and deploying their own protocols to combat and prevent the spread of Covid-19.
+I was fortunate to visit my family in Uzbekistan in November, 2020 and took the opportunity to review many of our itinerary destinations with the team.
+I was impressed with the measures taken to ensure visitor safety at hotels and visitor sites, and our Silk Road Treasure Tours teams comply with international measures and deploy their own protocols to combat and prevent the spread of Covid -19.
 Directives for thermal screening, cleaning and disinfection, distancing regulations, natural ventilation and accessible alcohol hand sanitizers are in place.
-Clearly posted information in a variety of languages will greet us.
-Worldwide hotel groups have instituted similar policies for guests’ well-being, which you can find posted on their websites.
-You’ll find updated reservation policies, and digital check-ins.
-Our Silk Road destinations have plenty of lesser-known natural attractions, allowing for as much social distancing as you want.
+Clearly posted information in a variety of languages greet us.
+Worldwide hotel groups have instituted similar policies for guests' well-being, which you can find posted on their websites.
+You'll find updated reservation policies, and digital check-ins.
+Our Silk Road Destinations have plenty of lesser-known natural attraction, allowing for as much social distancing as you want.

 Keep up-to-date with your country’s travel information: